Tinkertoys for the D_N series: The Series

 This procedure may be described as (row) ``{}D-collapse''{}:

-\begin{itemize} \item Given a Young diagram whose columns form a D-partition, take the longest even row, which occurs with odd multiplicity (if the multiplicity is greater than 1, take the \emph{last} row of that length), and remove the last box.
-Place the box at the end of the next available row, such that the result is a Young diagram. \item Repeat the process with next longest even row, which occurs with odd multiplicity. \item This process eventually terminates, and the result is a ``{}corrected''{} Young diagram, whose row-lengths form a D-partition.
+\begin{itemize} \item Given a Nahm Young diagram (that is, one whose column-heights form a D-partition), take the longest even row, which occurs with odd multiplicity (if the multiplicity is greater than 1, take the \emph{last} row of that length), and remove the last box.
+Place the box at the end of the next available row, such that the result is a Young diagram. \item Repeat the process with next longest even row, which occurs with odd multiplicity. \item This process eventually terminates, and the result is a ``{}corrected''{} Young diagram (which we call \emph{Hitchin} Young diagram), whose row-lengths form a \emph{Hitchin} D-partition.

-\end{itemize} Conversely, starting with a Young diagram whose rows form a D-partition (thus specifying a nilpotent orbit), we can define a process of \emph{column D-collapse}, which yields a Young diagram whose columns form a D-partition (hence, a flavour symmetry group).
+\end{itemize} Conversely, starting with a Hitchin Young diagram (i.e., whose rows form a D-partition) , we can define a process of \emph{column D-collapse}, which yields a Nahm Young diagram (whose columns form a D-partition).

-In the $A_{N-1}$ case, the Spaltenstein map was given by transpose (alternatively by reading the partition from the rows/columns instead of columns/rows of the Young diagram).
-In the $D_{N}$ case, the Spaltenstein map is defined as the composition of the transpose with the appropriate (row/column) D-collapse.
+In the $A_{N-1}$ case, the Spaltenstein map was given by the transpose.
+In the $D_{N}$ case, the Spaltenstein map is defined as the composition of the transpose with the D-collapse.
 Unfortunately, unlike the transpose, the Spaltenstein map is \emph{not} an involution of the set of D-partitions; in general, it is neither 1-1 nor onto.
 The set of partitions in the image of the Spaltenstein map are called ``{}special''{}, and the Spaltenstein map, restricted to the special partitions, \emph{is} an involution.

 More formally, let $s$ be the Spaltenstein map, and let $p$ be a D-partition. $p$ is called ``{}special''{} if $s^2(p)=p$.
 In the $A_{N-1}$ case, all partitions were special (${(p^t)}^t = p$).
-That'{}s not the case for $D_N$.
+That is not the case for $D_N$.
 Instead, we have the theorem